Lion’s Jaw takes place in Cambridge, Massachusetts in what is now known as the northeast coast of the continental United States.

 We strongly encourage you to reach out and connect with the indigenous communities around you, regardless of where you live, to learn about them and to listen to them and to support them.
-Engaging with, amplifying, and prioritizing voices from First Nations people is an essential part of the ongoing reparations and healing work that is necessary in this country.
+Engaging with, amplifying, and prioritizing voices from American Indigenous and First Nations people is an essential part of the ongoing reparations and healing work that is necessary in this country.
 We have provided links below to our local tribal networks.

 We want to also bring our awareness to the fact that indentured servitude and slavery shaped the history of this country and continues to impact the racial realties and capitalism of our current socio-cultural and political dialogues.